NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/_index.md

       ethics washing.
   - name: Nonprofit
     icon: fas fa-leaf
-    content: We are a foundation that works nonprofit for building public knowledge.
+    content: We are a nonprofit organization supported by independent public funding.
-      We are supported by independent public funding and our case-specific expenses are covered by partners under explicit conditions that guarantee autonomous evaluation by our commissions.
+      Occasionally, case-specific expenses are covered by partners under conditions that guarantee independent evaluation by our audit commissions and transparant publication of results.
   - name: Public knowledge
     icon: fab fa-slideshare
     content: ''